Sequence of Returns Risk: How to Get the Most Investment Income Without Running Out of Money

 The Order of Returns Matters

-Not only do losses make a huge impact in account value, so does their timing.
+Not only do losses make a huge impact on account value, but so does their timing.

 That’s because early losses shrink your portfolio and make it very difficult to recover.